Online publishers rely heavily on digital Ad Operations for revenue generation.

-DAO can also be considered as a department that is directly responsible for revenue generation thorough ad campaigns.
+Ap operations is a team/department directly responsible for revenue generation through ad campaigns.

 Aspects of Ad Operations (Ad Ops)

 2. Scheduling: Timing of ads also plays an important part in the success of an ad campaign.
 Thus, some ads are made active for certain hours of a day, and others for different.
 For instance, special days such as holidays, weekends, etc. also contribute towards efficient Ad scheduling.

 The graph above projects the CPA (cost per action/cost per acquisition) data of a certain B2B business.
 As it is noticeable, the CPA is lower during the standard business hours – 9 AM to 6 PM.

 The image above shows how ad placement can make a big difference in optimization.
-However, the structure may not be applicable for all websites, as ads have to optimized differently for different websites.
+However, the structure may not be applicable for all websites, as ads have to be optimized differently for different websites.

 Ad Publishing and Campaign Management